 For the past few years, I’ve taken great pleasure in choosing a Christmas-themed book to read on cold December evenings.
-In the depths of winter, on foggy evenings when the streets are glistening with frost, curling up with a book is one of the great cold-weather comforts.
+In the depths of winter, on foggy evenings when the streets are glistening with frost, I curl up with a book to enjoy one of the great cold-weather comforts.

 The white Christmas lights are blinking on and off in the window, the heating is on, and I open a bottle of port.
 I choose a bottle of Sandman port if I can – a small reminder of a hot summer’s day when, on one of my first trips to Portugal, I visited the Sandman cellars, and walked up and down the riverside at Vila Nova de Gaia with the woman who is now my wife.

 I’ve always been enthusiastic about Christmas books, and I don’t care whether or not I’m falling for some marketing gimmick (I probably am).
 If a writer I like has written a book to be read around Christmas, I will seek it out.
 Whether it’s Hercule Poirot’s Christmas, Dickens’ A Christmas Carol or a specially published edition of Laurie Lee’s Christmas memories.
 Crime writers, poets, authors from the canon of English language classics, obscure short stories by Anthony Trollope, classics of German Romanticism, I’d happily read them all.